Atmospheric-pressure chemical ionization: Instrument structure

 A typical APCI source usually consists of three main parts: a sample inlet, a corona discharge needle, and an ion transfer region under intermediate pressure.
 In the case of the heated nebulizer inlet from an LC, as shown in the figure, the eluate flows at 0.2 to 2.0 mL/min into a pneumatic nebulizer which creates a mist of fine droplets.
-Droplets are vaporized by impact with the heated walls at 350-500℃ and carried by the nebulizer gas and an auxiliary gas into the ion molecule reaction region between the corona electrode and the exit counter-electrode.
-A constant current of 2 - 5 microamps is maintained from the corona needle.
+Droplets are vaporized by impact with the heated walls at 350–500 °C and carried by the nebulizer gas and an auxiliary gas into the ion molecule reaction region between the corona electrode and the exit counter-electrode.
+A constant current of 2–5 microamps is maintained from the corona needle.
 Sample ions are produced by ion-molecule reactions (as described below), and pass through a small orifice or tube into the ion transfer region leading to the mass spectrometer.

 Various geometries of ion source are possible, depending on application.
 When used with liquid chromatography, particularly at higher flow rates, the nebulizer is often positioned orthogonal to (or at a similarly steep angle to) the inlet of the mass spectrometer, so that solvent and neutral material does not contaminate the actual inlet of the mass spectrometer.